1. Could be used against you in a court of law if not followed correctly.

 A solid template foundation is key.
 There are a few things that need to be ironed out from the start about a manual, and they include:

-1. Manual size: easiest is A4 (for description manuals), and A5 (for reading manuals),
+1. Manual size: A4 is the easiest (for description manuals), and A5 (for reading manuals),

-2. Find a template in ‘Pages’, or ‘Word’ - use their free templates,
+2. Find a template in ‘Pages’ or ‘Word’ - use APP free templates - locate a simple one,

 3. Choose a simple template that has ‘headers and footers’, in particular ‘footers’,